xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

     7. static class
     8. only 5,6,7, static variable, static method, static block, static class these four things can be static
     9. Can class be static?
-        Inner class can be static, top-level class can not.
+        Inner class (more details of inner class, see [start with java 2](http://xy7313.github.io/java/2017/04/04/Start-with-JAVA2/)) can be static, top-level class can not.
     10. Is there will be a static variable inside of a function?
-        Local variables can not be static, no private static(后半句很有可能是记错了) an explaination form stackoverflow
+        Local variables can not be static
+        an explaination form stackoverflow
         ```
         /*